cjringe/hello-world/README.md

 # hello-world
-created for GitHub hello world tutorial
+created for GitHub hello world tutorial...

+... and now edited for the first time